Midnight Towboy: Plot

+Production

+The couch gag was created by Assistant Color Designer Mike Battle.
+He used stop motion animation to create the Simpson family out of Lego.

+Matt Dillon guest starred as Louie.

 Cultural references

 The episode title is a reference to Midnight Cowboy.
 Louie's trapdoor is activated by a bust of Jon Bon Jovi, à la the 1960s Batman TV show.
 Homer, Bart, Lisa, Ralph, and Milhouse parody a scene from Animal House, and sing "Shout" in togas.
 "Mr. T is The Lion King" is seen on a billboard while Homer drives to Guidopolis.
 Maggie owns a stuffed animal, Justin Timberwolf, a reference to Justin Timberlake.
-The message in Maggie's blocks is a reference to Homer's "message" in “My Mother the Carjacker.”
+The message in Maggie's blocks is a reference to Homer's "message" in "My Mother the Carjacker".

-Homer enthrals the kidnapped drivers by describing the plots of the summer 2007 releases Transformers and Shrek The Third.
+Homer enthrals the kidnapped drivers by describing the plots of the summer 2007 releases Transformers and Shrek the Third.
 The kidnapped drivers sing "Under the Boardwalk" by the Drifters.
 "On the Dark Side" from the movie Eddie and the Cruisers is heard when Homer is driving through Guidopolis.
 "Cochise" by Audioslave is briefly heard on the radio while Homer is riding with Louie.
 When Maggie leaves the house through the doggy door on Santa's Little Helper's Back and rides around on him, this is a reference to Toy Story 2.

 In one scene, Bart cuts several swear words out of the Bible, stating that since they are in the Bible, he and Milhouse can use them.
 When Milhouse states that he does not think "Leviticus" is a swear word, Bart replies, "Shut the hell up, you damn-ass-whore!"
 When Apu mentions that milk, Mentos and lottery ticket scrapings are being used as jet fuel it is an allusion to the Diet Coke and Mentos eruption.
 Louie is dressed similarly to Steve Randle (played by Tom Cruise) from the movie The Outsiders, which starred Matt Dillon.

 Reception

-The episode had 7.8 million viewers.
+The episode earned a 2.8 rating and was watched by 7.89 million viewers, which was the 55th most-watched show that week.

 Robert Canning of IGN gave the episode 7.4/10, better than each of the previous two episodes, calling it a "solid, funny episode".
 He felt that the "odd scene involving the Duff blimp, the Sea Captain's pirate ship and a train engine driving through the streets was simply too ridiculous not to be funny."

 Richard Keller of TV Squad called it a "decent, strong episode" that had many laughs and enjoyed the episode's subplot with Marge and Maggie and enjoyed the scene where Marge struggled with the computer.